 Germany Country Report

-Germany faces a high risk of both low-capability and more sophisticated terrorist attacks launched by lone actors or small cells directly linked to non-state militant groups such as the Islamic State or inspired by their ideology.
+Germany faces a heightened risk of both low-capability and more sophisticated terrorist attacks launched by lone actors or small cells directly linked to non-state militant groups such as the Islamic State or inspired by their ideology.
 Soft targets, such as transport hubs, bars and restaurants, music and sport venues, shopping centres, or public spaces near tourist attractions, are likely to be most at risk.
 However, as lone actors often launch attacks near their homes, the risk of a terrorist attack is not limited to larger cities.
-There is also an elevated risk of retaliatory anti-Muslim attacks launched by far-right proponents and others.
+There is also an elevated risk of retaliatory anti-Muslim attacks launched by far-right supporters.

 Vaccinations required to enter the country